Datavault-UK/automate-dv-docs/docs/tutorial/tut_xts.md

 # Extended Tracking Satellites (XTS)

 XTS tables are an integral part of incorporating out of sequence loads.
-An XTS will link to numerous satellites and keep track of all records loaded to the satellite.
-This is particularly useful for correcting the timeline of an out of sequence satellite.
+An XTS will link to numerous Satellites and keep track of all records loaded to the Satellite.
+This is particularly useful for correcting the timeline of an Out Of Sequence Satellite.
-For example, when an unexpected record gets loaded late it can cause an inaccuracy in the satellite's history.
-By tracking all record updates for that satellite, we can discern the correct timeline to reconstruct to incorporate the unexpected record.
+For example, when an unexpected record gets loaded late it can cause an inaccuracy in the Satellite's history.
+By tracking all record updates for that Satellite, we can discern the correct timeline to reconstruct to incorporate the unexpected record.

 #### Structure

-Our extended tracking satellites structures will contain:
+Our Extended Tracking Satellite structures will contain:

 ##### Primary Key ( src_pk )
 A primary key (or surrogate key) which is usually a hashed representation of the natural key.
-For an XTS we would expect this to be the same as the corresponding link or hub PK.
+For an XTS we would expect this to be the same as the corresponding Hub or Link PK.

 ##### Satellite name ( src_satellite.sat_name )
-The name of the satellite that the payload is being staged to.
-This allows us to use one XTS table to track records for many satellites and accurately maintain their timelines.
+The name of the Satellite that the payload is being staged to.
+This allows us to use one XTS table to track records for many Satellites and accurately maintain their timelines.

 ##### Hashdiff ( src_satellite.hashdiff)
 A hashed representation of the record's payload.
 An XTS only needs to identify differences in payload it is more suitable to store the hash rather than the full payload.